John D. Whitney: Education and teaching

 Whitney entered the Society of Jesus on August 14, 1872, in the Sault-au-Récollet neighborhood of Montreal, Canada, where he remained for two years.
 He went to Manresa House in the Roehampton district of London, England, in 1875 to study rhetoric for a year, and then to Stonyhurst College in Lancashire for three years to study philosophy.
-He taught mathematics for a year, before returning to the United States in 1880, where he continued to teach mathematics at St. Francis Xavier College in New York City for four years.
+He taught mathematics for a year before returning to the United States in 1880, where he continued to teach mathematics at St. Francis Xavier College in New York City for four years.

 In 1884, he went to Woodstock College in Maryland to study theology.
 The following year, he was sent to Mobile, Alabama, where he was ordained a priest on August 15, 1885.
 He began teaching mathematics in 1886 at Spring Hill College, and eventually became vice president of the school.
 After four years at Spring Hill College, he went to Ireland in 1890, where he studied theology at Milltown Park in Dublin, before returning to Roehampton for his tertianship in 1892.

-Whitney then returned to the United States, and began teaching mathematics at St. Charles College in Grand Coteau, Louisiana from 1893 to 1895.
-He was transferred to the College of the Immaculate Conception in New Orleans in 1897, and then to St. John's College in the Fordham section of The Bronx.
+Whitney then returned to the United States, and began teaching mathematics at St. Charles College in Grand Coteau, Louisiana, from 1893 to 1895.
+He was transferred to the College of the Immaculate Conception in New Orleans in 1897, and then to St. John's College in The Bronx, later known as Fordham University.